aryangandhi/NBA-Player-Points-Prediction/README.md

 ## How to Use

 1. Clone this repository.
-2. Install required Python packages: BeautifulSoup, PlayWright, pandas, numpy, sklearn, xgboost.
+2. Install required Python packages: BeautifulSoup, PlayWright, pandas, numpy, matplotlib, sklearn, xgboost.
 3. Run Jupyter Notebooks in the order specified in the project overview.

 ## Future Improvements